Mississippi Water Quality at a Glance 2026

 Emerging Contaminant Response

-• Military Site Contamination: Multiple military installations including Naval Construction Battalion Center Gulfport are under investigation for PFAS contamination from firefighting foam use dating back to the 1960s.
+• Military Site Investigation: Multiple military installations in Mississippi — including Naval Construction Battalion Center Gulfport — continue to be assessed by federal agencies for PFAS contamination from historical firefighting foam use.
+MDEQ is monitoring federal remediation actions at these sites.

 Rural and Disadvantaged Communities